dinopappy/dinos-repo/readme.md

 #### MVP (examples)

 - Use semantic markup for HTML and CSS, adhering to best practices.
-- Use CSS GRID to create a multi-column layout
-- Use Flexbox for content
+- Use bootstrap for layout of projects
 - Mobile first, then tablet and desktop responsive
 - Pull in projects via API call from google sheet
 - Be deployed and accessible online either via Github Pages or Surge.